reef-technologies/.github/profile/README.md

 When you join:

-- You will jump into complex projects like [Compute Horde](https://github.com/backend-developers-ltd/ComputeHorde) or [B2](https://github.com/reef-technologies/B2_Command_Line_Tool) that will stretch your skills - no boilerplate web apps or flashy frontends.
+- You will jump into complex projects like [Compute Horde](https://github.com/backend-developers-ltd/ComputeHorde) that will stretch your skills - no boilerplate web apps or flashy frontends.
 - You will earn a healthy salary for your efforts - more information on our [careers site](https://careers.reef.pl/).
 - You will enjoy great work/life balance thanks to a fully-remote, flexible-time, transparent organization – check out our [public handbook](https://github.com/reef-technologies/handbook).
 - You will influence the policies and agreements of the company through our [Sociocracy 3.0 process](https://www.sociocracyforall.org/sociocracy/).